 It’s important to realize that nothing goes up or down forever.
 The general trajectory is up thanks to inflation, but there’s always a lot of volatility in between.
 It’s currently a bull market in equities, which should be a harbinger for a continued economic recovery.
 What you need to do is put your 401k’s performance in context.
 Always compare your year to date performance with the current 10-year bond yield.
 This is your risk free rate of return.

 Historically, stocks have outperformed the risk free rate by around 4%.
-With the risk free rate currently at about 2%, you get an expected return of about 6%.
-With the S&P 500 up over 14% YTD, we are performing 2X greater than average!
-If you are a betting man like I am, it’s important to take chips off the table the farther ahead you get and vice versa.
+With the risk free rate currently at about 3%, you get an expected return of about 7%.
+With the S&P 500 up 30% in 2013, stocks crushed the historical average.
+Instead of rejoicing, you should think more carefully about mean reversion.
+The more we outperform historical averages, the higher the chance we run the risk of underperformer and vice versa.

 401K REBALANCING THOUGHT PROCESS